Home » Gospel of John Studies, Gospels Studies, Jesus' Miracles Studies, Small Group Studies

 Bible Study Lesson:

-• Miracle of Water Into Wine
+• John 2:1-11: The Miracle of turning Water Into Wine

-• 1st Day – John spoke about Messiah (John 1:26-28)
+• 1st Day – John the Baptist spoke about the Messiah.
+(John 1:26-28)

-• 2nd Day – John testifies about Jesus (John 1: 29)
+• 2nd Day – John the Baptist testifies about Jesus (John 1: 29)

-• 3rd Day – Jesus’ first disciples – Andrew and Simon Peter (John 1:35)
+• 3rd Day – Jesus’ first disciples are chosen– Andrew and Simon Peter (John 1:35)

-• 4th Day – More disciples – Philip and Nathaniel (John 1:43)
+• 4th Day – More disciples – Philip and Nathaniel (John 1:43) (Twelve Disciples of Jesus – bible study)

-• 7th Day – Jesus at the Wedding (John 2:1)
+• 7th Day – Jesus was at the Wedding.
+(John 2:1)

 Q. Where was Cana?

-• Jesus also performed another miracle in Cana.
+• Jesus also performed another miracle at Cana.
 (John 4:46 – “Once more he visited Cana in Galilee, where he had turned the water into wine.
 And there was a certain royal official whose son lay sick at Capernaum.”)

-• Public disgrace, shame for the family
+• Public disgrace, shame or embarrassment to the families.

 Q. Why did Mary tell Jesus about the problem?